dataesr/teds/doc_network/teds.md

 ## 2.3 Data storage and visualization

-Once the data is enriched with openAlex features, we edit the data and push it on a cluster elastic-search.
-As an exemple, for one publication (for a better visibility the data is truncated).
-Some publications are used by both reports, with the following keys:
+Once the data is enriched with features from OpenAlex, we refine it and upload it to an Elasticsearch cluster.
+For better clarity, the data is truncated in the example.
+Some publications are cited in both reports, identified by the following keys:

 ```json
 {